BodhiOng/Rent-And-Utilities-Calculator/README.md

 # Rent and utilities calculator

-This a rent and utilities calculator app to manage tenants, track monthly expenses, and generate receipts for singular apartment unit.
+This is a rent and utilities calculator app to manage tenants, track monthly expenses, and generate receipts for singular apartment unit.

 ## Features